-Super Bowl 48 between the Denver Broncos and Seattle Seahawks is set to kick off on Sunday, February 2 at 6:30 EST. The game will be played at MetLife Stadium in East Rutherford, NJ with FOX providing the television coverage.
+Super Bowl 49 between the New England Patriots and Seattle Seahawks is set to kick off on Sunday, February 1st at 6:30 EST. The game will be played at University of Phoenix Stadium in Glendale, Arizona with NBC providing the television coverage.

 For those of you thinking about betting on the game this weekend, here is a closer look at the different types of wagers you can make.
 After all, it’s always more enjoyable to watch a game when you have a little something on the line.

 The most simple bet you can make on Super Bowl 49 is picking who you think will win the game.
 You can currently get the favored Patriots at -120 on the money line at 5dimes.
 The Seahawks are the underdogs and listed at +100.